MikeRogers0/MikeRogersIO/source/blog/2017-11-28-a-year-after-monetising-my-chrome-extension.html.md

 Small things like being made aware of and responding to reviews where a user is reporting a problem they encounter is fairly cumbersome.
 I combated this by encouraging users to message me via emails (Or on GitHub) instead of returning to the Chrome Store, which seemed to work pretty well.

 ## What's next?

+{% img src: /uploads/2017/11/28/livepage-weekly-users.png width: 720 alt: "The last three months of weekly users is a slow decline with a 90,000 blip one week" title: "One week I had 90,000 users, but generally weekly users are declining." %}

 The weekly active users has dropped from ~49k users to ~21k over the last year, I want to do everything I can to improve that number.
 I've recently started using Firefox more often, so I'm looking into ways to make a Firefox version which is also monetised.